 Visiting Research Scientist

 Tommy Wood is a visiting research scientist at IHMC.
 He is a UK-trained MD with a Ph.D. in physiology and neuroscience.
 He earned an undergraduate degree in biochemistry from the University of Cambridge before attending medical school at the University of Oxford.
-After working as a junior doctor in central London, he moved to Norway for my PhD work, and then to the University of Washington as a postdoc, where he is a Research Assistant Professor of Pediatrics.
+After working as a junior doctor in central London, he moved to Norway for his PhD work, and then to the University of Washington as a postdoc, where he is a Research Assistant Professor of Pediatrics.

 He and his wife, Elizabeth Nance, share their home with two energetic (and goofy) boxers.
-In my spare time, I can usually be found cooking, hiking, reading, or lifting something heavy.
+In his spare time, he can usually be found cooking, hiking, reading, or lifting something heavy.